Santa Cruz Island

 The island is part of Santa Barbara County, California.
 The 2000 census showed a population of two people.
 Santa Cruz is the largest privately owned island off the contiguous United States.
 Ownership is split between the National Park Service (24%) and the Nature Conservancy (76%).

+Public passenger access to the eastern portion of Santa Cruz Island is provided by the Island Packers ferry service out of the Ventura Harbor.

 History

 Early history

 Archaeological investigations indicate that Santa Cruz Island has been occupied for at least 10,000 years.
 It was known as Limuw (place of the sea) or Michumash in the Chumash language.
-The Chumash people who lived on the island developed a highly complex society dependent on marine harvest, craft specialization and trade with the mainland population.
+The Chumash people who lived on the island developed a highly complex society dependent on marine harvest, craft specialization, and trade with the mainland population.
 Juan Rodríguez Cabrillo first observed the island in 1542, later estimated to be inhabited by 2,000 to 3,000 Chumash on the three northern Channel Islands, with 11 villages on Santa Cruz.

 In 1602, Sebastián Vizcaíno led the last Spanish expedition to California.
 His map named Santa Cruz Island the Isla de Gente Barbuda (island of the bearded people).
-Between 1602 and 1769 there was no recorded European contact with the island.
+Between 1602 and 1769, no recorded European contact with the island existed.
 Finally, in 1769, the land-and-sea expedition of Don Gaspar de Portolà reached Santa Cruz Island.
 Traveling with him were Father Juan González Vizcaíno and Father Francisco Palóu.
-Father Palóu wrote of Father Vizcaíno's visit to the Santa Cruz village of Xaxas that the missionaries on ship went ashore and "they were well received by the heathen and presented with fish, in return for which the Indians were given some strings of beads."
+Father Palóu wrote of Father Vizcaíno's visit to the Santa Cruz village of Xaxas, that the missionaries on the ship went ashore and "they were well received by the heathen and presented with fish, in return for which the Indians were given some strings of beads."

-The island was considered for establishment of a Catholic mission to serve the large Chumash population.
-When Mission San Buenaventura was founded across the channel in 1782, it commenced the slow religious conversion of the Santa Cruz Chumash.
-Beset by diseases such as measles, the Chumash declined in numbers until, in 1822, the last of the Chumash left the island for mainland California missions.
+The island was considered for the establishment of a Catholic mission to serve the large Chumash population.
+When Mission San Buenaventura was founded across the channel in 1782, the slow religious conversion of the Santa Cruz Chumash commenced.
+Beset by diseases such as measles, the Chumash declined in numbers until 1822, when the last Chumash left the island for mainland California missions.

 The name of Santa Cruz for the island came about when Gaspar de Portola expedition visited the Chumash village Xaxas on the island.
-The Chumash on the next day returned a staff, topped by an iron cross, which had been inadvertently left behind by the Spanish.
-Hence, the name La Isla de la Santa Cruz (island of the holy cross) appeared on their exploration map of 1770.
+On the next day, the Chumash returned a staff topped by an iron cross, which the Spanish had inadvertently left behind.
+Hence, the name La Isla de la Santa Cruz (Island of the Holy Cross) appeared on their exploration map of 1770.
 George Vancouver used the same name on his 1793 map.

 With Mexico's independence from Spain in 1821, the Mexican government asserted its control over Alta California.
-In an effort to increase the Mexican presence, the government began sending convicted criminals to California in 1830.
-Around 80 prisoners were sent to Santa Barbara where, upon arrival, 31 incorrigibles were sent to Santa Cruz Island.
-They lived for a short time in an area now known as Prisoners' Harbor before escaping to the mainland.
+To increase the Mexican presence, the government began sending convicted criminals to California in 1830.
+Around 80 prisoners were sent to Santa Barbara, where, upon arrival, 31 incorrigibles were sent to Santa Cruz Island.
+They lived briefly in an area now known as Prisoners' Harbor before escaping to the mainland.